EqualExperts/secure-delivery-playbook/practices.md

 Often the easiest way of obtaining a set of representative test data is to take a copy of a production database.
 When we use a copy of sensitive production in a test environment, this environment needs the same level of security controls as the environment where it was designed to be stored.
 These controls increase the financial and operational cost of running a test environment, which is why it's often significantly cheaper and easier to operate a system with fake or reliably anonymised test data.

-When integrating with third parties that don’t provide a test environment or test accounts, suitable controls need to be put in place to ensure that access to that data is adequately protected.
+When integrating with third parties that don't provide a test environment or test accounts, suitable controls need to be put in place to ensure that access to that data is adequately protected.
 Ideally, a requirement should be raised for the third party to provide either a test environment or a test account that does not expose sensitive data.

 **Avoid leaking sensitive data in source control**